igalic/blag/contents/igors/portfolio.md

   handling and distributed systems

 - JavaScript and CoffeeScript, they have taught me more about pain tolerance than m4

+- Since all new devops things have to be written in Go these days, there wasn't much choice

 My primary focus and the reason for expanding my horizons remains on design, architecture, and usability.